 3: Office space cost

 5: Employer pension of

-Option 2: If you outsource your payroll service to a payroll service providers you can save all of the above costs.
-Addition to this, you can have the expertise knowledge and experience.
+Option 2: Secondly, if you outsource your payroll service to a payroll service provider, you can save all of the above costs.
+In addition to this, you can have the expertise knowledge and experience.
 However, there are some following risks:

 To avoid all these risks, you need to make sure your outsourcing contractor is reliable and professional.
 Tax Care is 100% reliable and our firm is supervised by IFA and CIPA.

 Lastly, you can offer your employees non-cash benefits such as child care benefits or pay for their education.
 For example, you can pay for your employees IT training which will help both you and your employee as you can claim VAT and you can claim expenses.

 Yes, Tax Care Accountants is a certified accounting firm with a valid practicing certificate.
 The firm is fully compliant with HMRC Anti Money Laundering (AML) regulation requirements.
 Every single client manager at Tax Care is a qualified accountant with industry experience who will be taking care of your business.
 The firm is regulated and supervised by the Institute of Financial Accountant (IFA) and HMRC recognised Tax Agent.

 We work on the basis of a fixed fee with no hidden cost, you will know exactly what and how much you are paying for.

 Most of our clients pay monthly by setting up a direct debit or standing order.
 You can also pay your fees by instalments.